ChaitanyChaudhary/Image-Resizer/README.md

 ## Installation

-1. Make sure you have Python installed (version X.X.X).
+1. Make sure you have Python installed (version 3.6 or above).
 2. Install the required dependencies by running the following command:
    ```
    pip install opencv-python